webosbrew/meta-lg-webos-ndk/README.md

     chroot "$@";
 ```

-Then use `tchroot ./ubuntu-16.04 su [username]` as your build system.
+Then use `sudo tchroot ./ubuntu-16.04 su [username]` as your build system.

 After you got your build system ready, let's get started.